-Its Super Quiet and Cleans as good if not better then the most expensive dishwashers.
+This dishwasher is super-quiet and cleans as good if not better than the most expensive dishwashers I've checked out.

-The racks themselves feel sturdier than most other dishwashers, and feature a sensible layout that made it easy to load and unload dishes.
+First, I really appreciate the quality and solid feel of the dishwasher.
+The racks themselves feel sturdier than most other dishwashers, and it features a sensible layout that made it easy to load and unload dishes.

 How It Cleans